2021 Subaru Forester Trim Levels with Comparisons & Configurations.

 There are a few important driver aids added to the Sport trim.
 Automatic high beams are one.
 Blind-spot detection with rear cross-traffic alert and lane change alert is another.
 This is the first trim that can have reverse automatic braking equipped for a little extra.

-Compare the 2021 Subaru Forester Sport vs Forester Limited Trim Levels.
-What is the Difference?
+Compare the 2021 Subaru Forester Sport vs Forester Limited Trims.
+What is the difference?

 Mechanically, the Limited trim is identical to the Sport.
 It keeps the upgraded brakes as well as transmission.
 It sits on 18-inch wheels like the Sport, but the Limited trim's are black with a machine finish.
 It is worth noting that this trim level does not have the paddle shifters and the LED foglights, although traditional foglights are still standard.